How to Celebrate Juneteenth 2025 in NYC

-We were joined yesterday by George Vellonakis, NYC Parks’ Landscape Architect who was in charge of the renovation of Washington Square Park and serves as Executive Director of the Washington Square Park Conservancy, as well as other staffers from NYC Parks and the Conservancy.
+On the tour we were joined by George Vellonakis, former NYC Parks’ Landscape Architect who was in charge of the renovation of Washington Square Park and served as Executive Director of the Washington Square Park Conservancy, as well as other staffers from NYC Parks and the Conservancy.
 Under Vellonakis’ expert knowledge of the arch and the park, we learned about the history and architecture of the structure we were climbing.

 Going inside, you can clearly see why the arch is not open to the public — it’s not ADA-accessible and the staircase is narrow and steep.
-Nonetheless, Silver has been actively opening up other parks spaces to the public, including the Soldiers and Sailors’ Arch in Grand Army Plaza in Brooklyn which is forthcoming.
+Nonetheless, Silver worked on opening up other park spaces to the public, including the Soldiers and Sailors’ Arch in Grand Army Plaza in Brooklyn.

-Silver has completed 650 capital projects in his tenure, including the reopening of High Bridge in 2015, the reconstruction of Tiffany Pier in the Bronx, groundbreaking for the latest restoration work at the New York Pavilion in Flushing Meadows-Corona Park and a recently announced restoration of the northern portion of Central Park.
-Still to come will be the transfer of Hart Island from the NYC Department of Corrections to NYC Parks, approved by the New York City Council in November.
+Silver completed 650 capital projects in his tenure, including the reopening of High Bridge in 2015, the reconstruction of Tiffany Pier in the Bronx, groundbreaking for the latest restoration work at the New York Pavilion in Flushing Meadows-Corona Park, the restoration of the northern portion of Central Park, and the transfer of Hart Island from the NYC Department of Corrections to NYC Parks, approved by the New York City Council in November 2019.

 On the way up, there’s a cavernous 17-foot tall room before the final ascent to the roof.
 Vellonakis tells us that just on the exterior outside of this room are the nestings of the eagle sculptures and the George Washington sculpture.
 In addition, the upper cornice of the arch is at this level, and you can see the Tuckahoe marble coming into this room from the outside to anchor those architectural details.
 You can also see the opening of the other leg of the arch, which is completely empty and is used for air ventilation.
 Vellonakis explains that the room is used for maintaining the arch itself, to ensure that the roof membrane is not leaking and that the structure is sound.